The good news is that in many instances, a brain can heal itself after a stroke. The brain is a fighter.

 What are the Effects of a Stroke?

-Strokes affect everyone differently depending on the severity of the stroke, which side of the brain was damaged and a person’s overall health before the stroke.
+Strokes can affect everyone differently depending on the severity of the stroke, which side of the brain was damaged, and a person’s overall health before the stroke.
 The side of the body most affected is opposite the side of the brain that was initially damaged.

-- Memory loss and motor skill paralysis are common symptoms regardless of where the stroke occurs in the brain.
+- Memory loss and motor skill paralysis are common symptoms regardless of where the stroke occurs in the brain

-Common physical, mental and emotional symptoms following a stroke include:
+Common physical, mental, and emotional symptoms following a stroke include:

-- Muscle weakness on one side of the body
+- Muscle weakness

 - Trouble walking